A BIT OF HISTORY

 REMINDER

-Mont Saint Michel is...a mount.
-One might call this common sense but we feel it is important to remind you that the visit of the Abbey requires a bit of step climbing.
-The guide will make several stops along the way to share anecdotes and give you an insight into the history of the village (and also give everybody the chance to catch their breath).
-Although most people won't have any trouble in reaching the top, please keep in mind that Mont Saint Michel does not have an elevator and this part of tour is not recommended to people who are either disabled or have certain medical issues.
+Mont Saint Michel is...well, a mount, and while this may seem like common sense, we feel it's important to remind you that visiting the Abbey involves climbing several steps.
+The guide will make multiple stops along the way to share anecdotes and provide insight into the history of the village, as well as give everyone a chance to catch their breath.
+Most visitors have no trouble reaching the top, but please keep in mind that Mont Saint Michel does not have an elevator.
+This part of the tour is not recommended for individuals who are disabled or have certain medical conditions.